In this post, we shall make a few experimental observations about the -spectral radius and dimensionality reduction that give evidence that the

 -spectral radius and dimensionality reduction will eventually have a deep mathematical theory behind it and also become more applicable to machine learning.
 I have not been able to prove these empirical observations, so one should consider this post to be about experimental mathematics.
-Hopefully these experimental results will eventually be backed up by formal proofs.
+Hopefully these experimental results will eventually be backed up by formal theoretical mathematics.
 The reader is referred to this post for definitions.

 This post is currently a work in progress, so I will be updating this post with more information.
 Let be the collection of all tuples